Bill-Stewart/ApacheTomcatSetup/README.md

 Please note the following when using Setup to reinstall or upgrade Apache Tomcat:

-* Setup won't overwrite files in the `conf` directory that are newer than the copies stored in Setup.
-This means that you can prevent accidental overwrites of customized files by updating them (open and save to update date and time, or use a "touch" utility) before reinstalling or upgrading.
+* **IMPORTANT:** If a file in Setup is newer than the corresponding file already on disk, Setup assumes the file needs to be upgraded and will overwrite it.
+Therefore, to prevent accidental overwriting of customized files (e.g., configuration files in the `conf` directory), **the Tomcat administrator must update all customized configuration files** (open and save to update date and time, or use a "touch" utility) _before_ reinstalling or upgrading.

+* Obsolete files in the included web applications are not removed when upgrading.
+It is the Tomcat administrator's responsibility to manually manage the web application files in the `webapps` directory.

 * If the Windows service is installed, Setup can automatically stop the service, upgrade the binaries, and restart the service.
 All service installation details are retained when reinstalling or upgrading.